2023 Tenant Background Check Guide for Landlords (Rules for All 50 States)

 In most cases, a credit check is very likely to be included in a tenant background check.
 This is not legally required for all landlords.
 Still, it can provide them with a fuller picture of what they are getting into if they take the time to review an individual’s credit report.

-What Does a Rental Background Check Consist of?
+What Does a Rental Background Check Consist Of?

 A rental background check is a basic tenant screening service that landlords utilize to find out information about the person renting from them.
 It typically includes but is not limited to: